Define a simple model

 This direct mapping between parameters and their gradients is highly convenient for debugging or for implementing custom training logic.

 In a standard training loop, these gradients are used by an optimizer to update the model's parameters.
-The general formula for a simple gradient descent update for a parameter W is:
+The general formula for a simple gradient descent update for a parameter is:

-where L is the loss, ∇WL is the gradient of the loss with respect to W, and η is the learning rate.
-Flux.jl optimizers (like ADAM
+where is the loss, is the gradient of the loss with respect to , and is the learning rate.
+Flux.jl optimizers (like ADAM, SGD, etc.) implement variations of this rule.

-automates this process, understanding the steps is informative:
+While Flux.train! automates this process, understanding the steps is informative:

-).The following diagram illustrates this flow:
+Zygote.gradient).The following diagram illustrates this flow:

 This diagram shows the cycle of operations in one step of training a neural network, from input data through model prediction, loss calculation, gradient computation, and finally parameter updates via an optimizer.

-, Flux performs these steps internally.
-For each batch of data in data
+When you use Flux.train!(loss_function, params, data, optimizer), Flux performs these steps internally.
+For each batch of data in data, it:

-).Manually inspecting gradients can be very useful, especially when debugging a network that isn't learning correctly or when trying to understand the learning dynamics.
+loss_function (which should execute the forward pass and return the loss).params using Zygote.gradient.optimizer (e.g., Flux.Optimise.update!(opt, p, g) for each parameter p and gradient g).Manually inspecting gradients can be very useful, especially when debugging a network that isn't learning correctly or when trying to understand the learning dynamics.

-(Not a Number) due to numerical overflow.
+Flux.params.NaN (Not a Number) due to numerical overflow.
 Large gradients cause drastic updates to parameters, often overshooting the optimal values.One common practice is to monitor the norm of the gradients.
 A large norm might indicate exploding gradients, while a very small norm could suggest vanishing gradients.

 # After computing grads: